huynpn311004/huynpn311004/README.md

 ###

 <p align="left">
-    - I am a third year student at Duy Tan University
+    - I am a third year student at Duy Tan University.
     <br>
-    - Love to play sports, listen to music and play games
+    - Love to learn and explore.
      <br>
-    -  Love to learn and explore
+    - Love to play sports, listen to music and play games.
 </p>

 ###